-- You must be able to demonstrate attachment with the U.S. Constitution and the ideals contained in it
+You must be able to demonstrate attachment with the U.S. Constitution and the ideas contained in it

 You should also be aware that there are certain exceptions to these requirements.
 For example, if you are 50 or older and have owned a green card for at least 20 years – or if you are 55 or older and have been a permanent resident for 15 years – you do not have to take the English language test, though you will need to take the civics test.
 Also, if your legal parents became U.S. citizens before you turned 18, you do not need to apply for naturalization as you automatically gain citizenship through them.
 Additionally, if you are a member of the U.S. military, the path to naturalization looks slightly different for you – it is a simpler and more expedited process.
 Call a Boston immigration lawyer to learn more about these and other special accommodations.

 Searching for a lawyer for a naturalization case in Boston?
 If you decide to go through the naturalization process, you will first need to file a Form N-400, Application for Naturalization.
 This form and others are available on the U.S. Citizenship and Immigration Services (USCIS) website.
 You may also need to include certain documents, fees, medical exam results, and photographs with this form.
 You will also need to set up a biometrics appointment in order to submit your fingerprint to the Federal Bureau of Investigation for a criminal background check.